Solsynth/Capital/content/terms/privacy-policy.md

 Except when a user requests it, we have the right to delete data submitted and uploaded by users to reclaim available resources, based on maintenance needs.

 Before we proactively delete user data, we **should** notify the user and provide an opportunity for backup.

+## **Data Export**

+Users can export their personal information by contacting us at [lily@solsynth.dev](mailto:lily@solsynth.dev).

+**NOTICE: Once the data export was done, we will delete the exported data in our database immediately.
+Which means you no longer have access to your Solarpass account.
+We use the email address we recieved the export request to validate your identity.
+And that's the final step in the process.
+We won't send any further confirmation emails.**